-Just as the present invention can be used to construct a meta-application in Protecting Personal Privacy and Market Integrity, a similarly robust meta-application may be established for the module to improve its own operation, performance, and contributions to the organizations that use it in their products and in their internal information infrastructures.
+Just as the present invention can be used to construct a meta-application in Protecting Personal Privacy and Market 50 Integrity, a similarly robust meta-application may be established for the module to improve its own operation, performance, and contributions to the organizations that use it in their products and in their internal information infrastructures.
 The invention's many features and uses, including support systems such as on-line customer service, may be employed recursively.
 Furthermore, these recursive meta-applications do not take place at just one meta-level, since the following list illustrates how the application of recursiveness may be scaled to multiple meta-levels that each improve this technology's performance at a new level of complexity and operation:

-The use and performance of a CB-PD Module in a particular product (by adding CB-PD Module interactions with users of the Instrument Design Repository (IDR), Development Interactions (DI), transmission and communications, Customer-Based Product Design Reports (CB-PDR), etc.; to learn their needs, problems in using the invention, suggested improvements, etc., and to report that as meta-data), user is determining how to alter their relationship with the other party(ies) in a transaction, to learn how this invention helps, hinders or may be expanded as a communications media between the parties to improve their combined abilities to work together in ways that 5 achieve their objectives, and to report that as metadata).
+The use and performance of a CB-PD Module in a particular product (by adding CB-PD Module interactions with users of the Instrument Design Repository (IDR), 65 Development Interactions (DI), transmission and communications, Customer-Based Product Design Reports

+(CB-PDR), etc.; to learn their needs, problems in using the invention, suggested improvements, etc., and to report that as meta-data),

+The effectiveness of this invention in improving any of its contributions between an organization and its customers throughout a marketplace (by adding CB-PD Module interactions at decision points where any type of user is determining how to alter their relationship with the other party(ies) in a transaction, to learn how this invention helps, hinders or may be expanded as a communications media between the parties to improve their combined abilities to work together in ways that achieve their objectives, and to report that as meta-data),